ivasiljevic/zoom-out-release/README.md

 ##Introduction

 Zoomout is a convolutional neural network architecture for semantic segmentation.
 It maps small image elements (pixels or superpixels) to rich feature representations extracted from a sequence of nested regions of increasing extent.
-These regions are obtained by "zooming out" from the pixel all the way to scene-level resolution.
+These regions are obtained by zooming out from the pixel all the way to scene-level resolution.
 Then, these features are fed into a classifier that outputs a posterior distribution over every pixel in the image.

 For details, please consult and cite the CVPR paper: http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Mostajabi_Feedforward_Semantic_Segmentation_2015_CVPR_paper.pdf